 He captured hearts as Jake Ryan in the 1984 cult classic “Sixteen Candles,” but Michael Schoeffling wasn’t into acting for the long haul.
 He retired from show business after appearing in “Wild Hearts Can’t Be Broken” in 1991 and completely disappeared from the public eye.

 In a 1990 interview with the Los Angeles Times, Schoeffling revealed he lived near Wilkes-Barre, Pennsylvania, and ran a successful furniture-making business from his home.
 Reporters have tried to track him down since, but their attempts have been unsuccessful.

 Parsons established the Sweet Blackberry Foundation and currently serves as president of the nonprofit, which strives to bring untold stories of African-American achievements to a child audience.
-Since 2005, the foundation has produced three illustrated shorts.

 Peter Ostrum played the lucky boy who found the last golden ticket in 1971's "Willy Wonka and the Chocolate Factory."
 Despite having the starring role of Charlie in the popular film, Ostrum never acted again.
 He now works as a veterinarian on dairy farms in upstate New York.